-If you in the Los Angeles area, it's OK to feel good about gluttony at this hip Culver City restaurant renaissance leader that specializes in New American comfort food with all the organic, locally sourced fixin's you desire.
+If you in the Los Angeles area, it's OK to feel good about gluttony at this hip Culver City restaurant renaissance leader that specializes in New American comfort food with all the organic, locally sourced fixings you desire.

-A sampling of Akasha's creative and relatively guilt-free Thanksgiving feast includes:

--- Herb-roasted turkey from a local farm accompanied by chestnut and sage stuffing (and a West Coast sable fish if turkey's not your thing) and a pie buffet that includes pumpkin, maple pecan and coconut custard among others.
+A sampling of Akasha's creative and relatively guilt-free Thanksgiving feast includes a roast cauliflower bisque, herb-roasted turkey from a local farm accompanied by chestnut and sage stuffing (and a West Coast sable fish if turkey's not your thing) and a pie buffet that includes pumpkin, maple pecan and coconut custard among others.

 Akasha, 9543 Culver Blvd., Culver City, California; +1 310 845 1700.